 Is there a way out of this jam?
 Examples of cross-platform mobile app solutions include Facebook’s React Native and Google’s Flutter.
 Which is superior, Flutter vs React Native?

-This article will examine some of the most popular mobile apps built on both Flutter and React Native and evaluate their respective strengths and weaknesses.
-At the end of this essay, you will understand the advantages and disadvantages of Flutter vs React Native.
+This article will examine some of the most popular mobile applications built on both Flutter and React Native and evaluate their respective strengths and weaknesses.
+Besides this, at the end of this essay, you will understand the advantages and disadvantages of Flutter vs React Native.

 Dart-based Flutter is a cross-platform, reactive, open-source mobile development framework.
 Google created the Dart and Flutter frameworks, which are now used in many of the company’s most critical applications.
 In May of this year, it was released as an alpha version.
 Compared to React Native, Flutter is a much younger platform.
 It has been a few months since Google’s most recent release, which was in May 2021, but Google has been releasing new versions every few months.